“How to get into medical school” is a question asked by thousands of aspiring doctors every year.

 “When you work one-on-one with a premed advisor, you can trust that they have your best interests at heart, will be open and honest about your candidacy, and help you put your best application forward,” says Lisa Kooperman, the Director of Fellowships and Prehealth Advising at Vassar College.

-Advisors can help you determine who to ask for letters of recommendation as well as where to find experience opportunities.
+Advisors can help you determine who to ask for letters of recommendation as well as where to find experience and opportunities.

 Some easy ways to learn more about schools and the practice of medicine include: